CloverETL/CloverETL-Engine/cloveretl.engine/readme.src.txt

 Before compilation, update "cloveretl.engine/build.properties" file to reflect your set-up.

+CloverETL requires Java version 1.6
-Requires Java version 1.5.
-All other third party libraries required can be found in "cloveretl.engine/lib/" directory.
+All other required third party libraries can be found in "cloveretl.engine/lib/" directory.

 These are:
 commons-logging (Apache)- http://jakarta.apache.org/commons/logging/